Joe1007/ICPR-2026-RARE-VISION-Challenge/README.md

 ## V5 Output

-The main output of the V5 pipeline is:
+The main output of the our pipeline is:

 - `test_v5_pred.json` (a events JSON file in the format expected by the challenge evaluator)